totem/totem.github.io/src/documents/index.html.md

 security:
   profile: myapp
 ```
 In the above example security profile is changed from 'default' to 'myapp'.
-Refer [Encrypted Values](README.md#encrypted-values) section to kno more about encryption.
+Refer [Encrypted Values](README.md#encrypted-values) section to know more about encryption.

 ### deployers
 This section defines one or more deployer definition.
 Each deployer definition consists of different settings to be used for deploying given application and url of the deployer.
 Typically, the urls can be defined in separate totem file (cluster-def.yml), while the applications specific settings can be added in totem.yml file.